 In 2014 we commenced a number of projects on Koh Payam, Ranong Province.

-Today, All for Villages continues to support the community through the following projects:
+Today, All for Villages continues to support Communities with the following projects:

-Education & Community Support on Koh Phayam, including working closely with the Moken Sea Gypsy People.
+Education & Community Support on Koh Phayam, including supporting the Moken Sea Gypsy People.

 When Amanda and Gary are not home in California, they are in Thailand volunteering their time and resources to All for Villages, usually 5 to 6 months each year.

 Gary Monroe Soden

 Masters Degree in International Business

 Gary & Amanda, our Founders, first came to Thailand in 2000 and tried to create a sanctuary for elephants, but unfortunately that was not to be.

 Meanwhile they fell in love with the people, the elephants, Buddhism and the culture.
 By 2004 they were coming twice a year, trying to move the elephant project forward.
 Then the Tsunami hit.